kombatEldridge/kombatEldridge.github.io/_posts/2022-09-09-Au-SiO2-Au-Multilayer-Project-Update-1.md

 Analyzing $78\times4 = 312$ columns of data can be cumberson.
 However, I am enrolled an a database systems class.
 Therefore, in an effort to kill two birds with one stone, we will create a database of all the datapoints.
 This method can be tough to initialize, but once the ball is rolling, a simple query for any combination of experimental parameters will yeild the data set we wish to analyze with eaze.

 ### Preprocessing
-We begin by proprocessing the raw data from the HPC to be better fit into some database managment software.
-The *txt* files from the research group were extracted from the HPC, organized in folders by experiment, combined for both inner sphere and outer sphere measurements, and then combined completely into one *txt* file containing rows for wavelength, $Q_{ext}$, $Q_{sca}$, $Q_{abs}$, $E^2$, and Experimental Parameters.
+We begin by proprocessing the raw data to be better fit into the *mySQLWorkbench* software.
+The *.txt* files from the research group were extracted from the HPC, organized in folders by experiment, combined for both inner sphere and outer sphere measurements, and then combined completely into one master *.txt* file containing rows for wavelength ($\lambda$), $Q_{ext}$, $Q_{sca}$, $Q_{abs}$, $E^2$, and experimental conditions.
+Finally, the master file was split into two files, one containing the results columns, and the other containing the experimental conditions.
+Both contain a column for the expID which is the foreign key for the results table referencing the conditions table where it is the primary key.
 All preprocessing was done through multiple *.py* scripts.

 ### SQL Schema
 Our schema is a simple one.
 We have the option to track more meta data about our experiments (who ran it, when it was ran, configuration file, etc.), but they are not important to our analysis.
 Perhaps I will add this capability in the future.